daniel-dara/ASPComment/README.md

     asp_comment_toggle_comment

 Toggles comments on the current selection.
 If there is a single uncommented line, then the entire selection is commented.
 If all lines are commented, the comments are removed.
 Also note that empty lines are not commented.

+# Configuration

+ASPComment has two settings which modify its behavior.
+These settings can be modified by adding them to the file found at <code>Preferences > Package Settings > ASPComment > Settings - User</code> with the desired value.

+    allow_double_comments

+When this setting is true and the <code>asp_comment_add_comment</code> action is performed, lines already starting with a single quote will still receive an additional single quote.

+    comment_empty_lines

+When this setting is true, empty lines will receive a single quote when <code>asp_comment_add_comment</code> or <code>asp_comment_toggle_comment</code> are performed.